Bhairavnath-Bhuse/Kitab-Web-App/README.md

 ## Description

 Kitab is a web application that fetches data from the Bookfinder API and displays information about various books.
-The application is designed to help users find books based on different categories.
+The application is designed to help users find books based on different categories also features such as, Searching for books by Title or Author, Displaying Book Covers, and Provides Summary

 ## Features